bassosimone/ffi-utils/measurement_kit/ffi/README.md

 }
 ```

+### status.measurement_submission

-- `"status.measurement_submission"`: (object) Emitted when the result of a measurement has been successfully submitted to the configured collector.
+Emitted when the result of a measurement has been successfully submitted to the configured collector.

 This event includes the following attributes: